IsraGG1210/magicali/wp-content/plugins/cozy-addons/README.txt

 Watch our step-by-step tutorial on installing [Cozy Blocks](https://cozythemes.com/cozy-addons/)!

 https://www.youtube.com/watch?v=GP4NxSbikS4

-= Extensive Patterns Library =
-Discover our extensive Pattern Library, offering over 20+ categories and 200+ professionally designed patterns for FSE and Gutenberg Editor.
-Accelerate your website creation process with ready-to-use patterns, crafted to build sites faster and more efficiently.

-= Patterns/Sections Categories =
-* About Us
-* Call To Action
-* Contact Us
-* FAQ
-* Features
-* Footer
-* Gallery
-* Header
-* Hero and Banner
-* How It Works
-* Logo Showcase
-* Newsletter
-* Number and Stats (Counter)
-* Popup
-* Portfolio
-* Posts and Magazine
-* Pricing and Plans
-* Services
-* Team
-* Testimonials
-* Why Choose Us
-* WooCommerce

-= Template Library =
-Explore our Template Library, offering over 10 ready-to-import homepage templates, including multiple niches.
-Set up your site in minutes with just a single click, simplifying the website creation process.
-Compatible with all major block-based themes.

 = Gutenberg Blocks and FSE =
 Enhance your website building experience with Gutenberg Blocks and Full Site Editing (FSE).
 Our plugin provides over 30 advanced blocks essential for effortlessly creating any type of website.